AAnthonyF/GLEAMone/README.md

 ANOVA for animal species we can do with gas types
 As for the heat map, any of the variables that are highly correlated (either positively or negatively) - we can make a scatter plot
 If we can get all of this accomplished, we can try a regression model on the most dangerous gases
+# Notes 5/24/2022
+Great work in R Anthony!!!
+Katie , lets get some more of the Tableau in there for visuals